tardate/LittleArduinoProjects/playground/AudioDSP/README.md

 Little changed from the original pedalSHIELD design at this point.

-### Code
+### Code: Boost Example

-[AudioDSP.ino](./AudioDSP.ino) is a simple clean boost/volume control example from the pedalSHIELD examples.
+[Boost.ino](./Boost/Boost.ino) is a simple clean boost/volume control example from the pedalSHIELD examples.
 The pushbuttons control the output volume up and down.

 Core algorithm: